d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 $X^{th}$ percentile:
 \rgs

-E.g. if the value 6 is 10th percentile, then 10% of the data have values 6 or below.
+\rgi E.g., if the value 6 is 10th percentile, then 10% of the data have values 6 or below.

 Interquartile range (IQR):
 \rgs